google-deepmind/mujoco/doc/XMLreference.rst

    visualizer to enable and disable the rendering of entire groups of tendons.
 :at:`limited`: :at-val:`[false, true, auto], "auto"`
    If this attribute is "true", the length limits defined by the range attribute below are imposed by the constraint solver.
-If this attribute is "auto", length limits will be enabled if range is defined and disabled otherwise.
+If this attribute is "auto", and :at:`autolimits` is set in :ref:`compiler <compiler>`, length limits will be enabled if range is defined.
 :at:`range`: :at-val:`real(2), "0 0"`
    Range of allowed tendon lengths.
-To enable length limits, set the limited attribute to "true" in addition to defining the present value.
+Setting this attribute without specifying :at:`limited` is an error, unless :at:`autolimits` is set in :ref:`compiler <compiler>`.
 :at:`solreflimit`, :at:`solimplimit`
    Constraint solver parameters for simulating tendon limits.
 See :ref:`CSolver`.
 :at:`solreffriction`, :at:`solimpfriction`